 Applicant or Applicant Entity: Any eligible entity (public or private, for profit or nonprofit), proposing to develop affordable housing and adhere to all federal and state regulations.
-Also may include entities or persons of whom the Applicant Entity is comprised.
+Also may include entities or persons of whom the Applicant Entity is comprised, including consultants hired by the Applicant Entity to provide services to assist with the preparation of the application, application documents, and or assist with the administration of the development of the project from inception through placed-in-service.